isomerpages/moe-acspri/_our-programmes/Mother Tongue Languages/Chinese Language.md

 <p>ICT - We believe in using ICT as a value-adding tool for classroom learning.
 When we use ICT tools for our lessons, we expect students to engage in either Self-directed Learning or Collaborative Learning.
-Student learning platform such as Student Learning Space is used to support their learning.
+Student learning platforms such as Student Learning Space are used to support their learning.
 Some ICT tools used are: Nearpod, Linoit and Kahoot.</p>
 <p>Experiential Education – We believe in taking lessons beyond the classrooms.
 For P1 and P2, we have Fun Days, where P1 and P2 students learn to converse